twist295/KSU-SWE-6733-Team-1/README.md

 Log out feature

 ### Long-Term:
+TODO: Turn in this into paragraph vision statement

 (Market Ready Production Grade App)

-Create a Database to keep the user's record

 Fraud prevention: Report and Block for fraud users